-Because of this wide range of effectiveness, CBD is also referred to as a multi-target therapy.
-It targets and treats multiple conditions or symptoms.
-It is able to do so because of its interactions with the endocannabinoid system (ECS).
+We do know, however, that it interacts with the endocannabinoid system (ECS).
 This is a regulatory system in the mammalian body that controls all sorts of health-related processes.
 It is composed of:

 - Cannabinoid 1 receptors (CB1) – these are mostly found in the brain and the gut.